James Fenimore Cooper: Legacy

 Cooper was one of the more popular 19th-century American authors, and his work was admired greatly throughout the world.
 While on his death bed, Austrian composer Franz Schubert wanted most to read more of Cooper's novels.
 Honoré de Balzac, French novelist and playwright, admired him greatly.
 Henry David Thoreau, while attending Harvard, incorporated some of Cooper's style in his own work.
 D.H.
 Lawrence believed that Turgenev, Tolstoy, Dostoyevsky, Maupassant, and Flaubert were all "so very obvious and coarse, besides the lovely, mature and sensitive art of Fennimore Cooper."
 Lawrence called The Deerslayer "one of the most beautiful and perfect books in the world: flawless as a jewel and of gem-like concentration."

 Cooper's work, particularly The Pioneers and The Pilot, demonstrate an early 19th-century American preoccupation with alternating prudence and negligence in a country where property rights were often still in dispute.

 Cooper was one of the early major American novelists to include African, African-American, and Native American characters in his works.
 In particular, Native Americans play central roles in his Leatherstocking Tales.
 However, his treatment of this group is complex and highlights the relationship between frontier settlers and American Indians as exemplified in The Wept of Wish-ton-Wish, depicting a captured White girl who marries an Indian chief and has a baby with him, but after several years is eventually returned to her parents.
 Often, he gives contrasting views of Native characters to emphasize their potential for good, or conversely, their proclivity for mayhem.
-The Last of the Mohicans includes both the character of Magua, who, fearing the extinction of his race at the hands of the Whites, savagely betrays them, as well as Chingachgook, the last chief of the Mohicans, who is portrayed as Natty Bumppo's noble, courageous, and heroic counterpart.
+The Last of the Mohicans includes both the character of Magua, who, fearing the extinction of his race at the hands of the Whites, betrays them, as well as Chingachgook, the last chief of the Mohicans, who is portrayed as Natty Bumppo's noble, courageous, and heroic counterpart.

 In 1831, Cooper was elected to the National Academy of Design as an Honorary Academician.

 According to Tad Szulc, Cooper was a devotee of Poland's causes (uprisings to regain Polish sovereignty).
 He organized a club in Paris to support the rebels, and brought flags of the defeated Polish rebel regiment from Warsaw to present them to the exiled leaders in Paris.
 With his friend, the Marquis de La Fayette, he supported liberals during the regime changes in France and elsewhere in the 1830s.

 Though some scholars have hesitated to classify Cooper as a strict Romantic, Victor Hugo pronounced him "the greatest novelist of the century" outside France.
 Honoré de Balzac, while mocking a few of Cooper's novels ("rhapsodies") and expressing reservations about his portrayal of characters, enthusiastically called The Pathfinder a masterpiece and professed great admiration for Cooper's portrayal of nature, only equaled in his view by Walter Scott.
 Mark Twain, the ultimate Realist, criticized the Romantic plots and overwrought language of The Deerslayer and The Pathfinder in his satirical but shrewdly observant essay, "Fenimore Cooper's Literary Offenses" (1895).